ABE-VVS: Attribute-Based Encrypted Volumetric Video Streaming: Introduction

 In contrast, secure distribution and access control for volumetric video have seen far less attention~\cite{10.1145/3394171.3413639}.
 Most existing security mechanisms target isolated point cloud objects~\cite{LI2024103896,6975179,ANNABY2024171680,inproceedingsJin,10816523} rather than continuous volumetric video streams, leaving a significant gap in scalable DRM solutions for immersive media.

-In this paper, we present Attribute-Based Encrypted Volumetric Video Streaming (\acro), a framework that applies attribute-based selective point-cloud encryption to balance security with low computational overhead tailored specifically for volumetric streaming. \acro allows encrypting coordinates within point cloud frames at varying levels.
+In this paper, we present Attribute-Based Encrypted Volumetric Video Streaming (\acro), a framework that applies attribute-based selective point-cloud encryption to balance security with low computational overhead tailored specifically for volumetric streaming. \acro builds upon prior work~\cite{10.1145/3704413.3765298} that enables encrypting coordinates within point cloud frames at varying levels.
 By encrypting only the targeted coordinates, \acro degrades and distorts the visual quality that prevents meaningful viewing by unauthorized users.
-Built on Attribute-Based Encryption (ABE)\cite{CPABE}, \acro secures the content itself—both in transit and at rest—eliminating the need for separate transport-layer protection, consistent with prior work~\cite{10.1145/3712676.3714450,usmani2025securingimmersive360video}.
-To the best of our knowledge, \acro is the first complete, DRM-enabled secure volumetric point-cloud streaming system.
+Built on Attribute-Based Encryption (ABE)~\cite{CPABE}, \acro secures the content itself—both in transit and at rest—eliminating the need for separate transport-layer protection, consistent with prior work~\cite{10.1145/3712676.3714450,usmani2025securingimmersive360video}.\textit{ To the best of our knowledge, \acro is the first complete, DRM-enabled secure volumetric point-cloud streaming system.}

-Within the \acro framework, The origin encrypts each point cloud using attribute policies, enabling the content to be cached or distributed from any location.
-Upon receiving the encrypted content, the client requests a decryption key from the license server, which issues a key containing the necessary attributes that enables client to perform decryption.
+Within the \acro framework, the origin encrypts each point cloud using attribute policies, enabling the content to be cached or distributed from any location.
+Upon receiving the encrypted content, the client requests a decryption key from the license server, which issues a key containing the necessary attributes that enable the client to perform decryption.
 Time-based attributes can also be used to enforce automatic key expiration that revokes access without the need to re-encrypt the content.

 We evaluate \acro’s potential within a secure volumetric point cloud streaming system by testing multiple encryption granularities and comparing performance against conventional HTTPS based secure streaming as well as unsecured HTTP-only streaming.
-Our results demonstrate that \acro reduces server CPU usage by up to 80\% and reduces cache CPU load by up to 63\% achieving similar efficiencies with unsecured HTTP-only streaming while preserving similar cache hit rates and rebuffering free client side playback.
+Our results demonstrate that \acro reduces server CPU usage by up to 80\% and reduces cache CPU load by up to 63\%, achieving similar efficiencies with unsecured HTTP-only streaming while preserving similar cache hit rates and rebuffering free client side playback.

+We also observe that disk-based caching increases cache response time compared to a no-cache configuration, leading to higher rebuffering in some cases.
+This effect is mitigated by using a RAM-based cache, which significantly reduces response time and, consequently, rebuffering, while preserving results otherwise comparable to disk-based caching.